rajatoutbox/CCNA-Packet--Tracer-Project/README.md

 ## 📌 Project Overview

-- ✅ VLANs & Inter-VLAN Routing
+- ✅ VLANs & Inter-VLAN Routing on distribution layer
 - ✅ HSRP for Gateway Redundancy
 - ✅ DHCP Server Setup with failover
 - ✅ EtherChannel Link Aggregation using LaCP & Trunking
 - ✅ VTP Server-client Model for VLAN Database sync
+- ✅ OSPF for routing
+- ✅ DHCP Relay to forward dhcp IP request broadcasts.

 ## 🔧 How to Use?